Bretonia Police

 Luxury Liner Shetland

-• Bretonia gave up Edinborough without much of a fight.
+• Bretonia gave up Edinburgh without much of a fight.
 I can't say I blame the Armed Forces, because I think there's a purpose for the Gallic presence there.
 The only true asset there was Gaia, but those Green Party eggheads prevent people from settling that planet in earnest.
-I think most of Bretonia is hoping Gallia will break ground on that world, so that if and when the system is retaken, the planet is no longer pristine.
-Not even the Greens will be able to speak out against Bretonia taking over Gallic holdings on that world.
+I think most of Bretonia hoped Gallia would break ground on that world, so that if and when the system was retaken, the planet was no longer pristine.
+Not even the Greens would have been able to speak out against Bretonia taking over Gallic holdings on that world.
+Unfortunately, it didn't happen, and the Greens will continue to be a pain in the arse.

 • The area around Carlisle is safe enough for the time being.
-Between the Macduff and the police forces stationed at Gateshead, we can deal with anything short of a dedicated military assault on this area.
-Word among the military has it that Gallia can't amass the forces for that kind of an attack yet, so for the time being we're good here.
+Between the Harlow and the police forces stationed at Gateshead, we can deal with anything short of a dedicated military assault on this area.
+Word among the military has it that neither of the Outcasts, Mollys, or Gaians can amass the forces for that kind of an attack yet, so I was sent aboard the Shetland to Curacao as a border control constable.

 Gateshead Station

-• Welcome to Gateshead, the gate to Carlisle.
-Be aware that the Carlisle surface is under quarantine and classified a biohazard, level four.
+• Welcome to Gateshead Station, the gateway to Carlisle.
+Be aware that access to Carlisle's surface is restricted to the Clean Zone.
+Areas outside the Clean Zone are under quarantine and classified as a biohazard, level four.
 How may I serve you today?

-• They say the surface of Carlisle is hostile to human life.
-From orbit it looks quite lush down there though - not as lush as Gaia, but still, a nice terrestrial world with a healthy bit of plantlife.
-I've only heared one story that might explain things.
+• The surface of Carlisle is hostile to human life.
+From orbit it looks lush down there though -- not as beautiful as Gaia, but still green and vibrant.
+Outside the Clean Zone, the surface is deadly however.
 A scientist remarked a bio-seal on a colleague's suit failed.
-Apparantly, his skin started to dissolve, and his organs liquified, leaving little more than bones and goo behind.
-What could do such a thing?
+Apparently, his skin started to dissolve, and his organs liquefied, leaving little more than bones and goo behind.
+Horrifying.